pgxn/rfcs/text/0005-release-certification.md

     constructs the payload for signing, signs with its private key, then adds the `release` object to the copied `META.json` file.

-5. PGXN Manager publishes the distribution archive and the `META.json` file to the root registry, along with an additional file that lists all the releases of the distribution.
-These files would be:
+5. PGXN Manager publishes the distribution archive and the signature-bearing "release" `META.json` file to the root registry, along with an additional file that lists all the releases of the distribution.
+These files would
+     be:

      *    Release list: `dist/pair.json`
      *    0.1.7 release `META.json`: `dist/pair/0.1.7/META.json`